norihiro/obs-face-tracker/README.md

 This plugin is licensed under GPLv2.

 ## Sponsor
-- [Jimcom USA](https://www.jimcom.us/shop/) - a company of Live Streaming and Content Recording Professionals.
+- [Jimcom USA](https://www.jimcom.us/?ref=2) - a company of Live Streaming and Content Recording Professionals.
   Development of PTZ camera control is supported by Jimcom.
-  Jimcom is now providing a 20% discount and free shipping in the USA.
+  Jimcom is now providing a 20% discount for their broadcast-quality network-connected PTZ cameras and free shipping in the USA.
-  Visit https://www.jimcom.us/shop/ and enter the coupon code **FACETRACK20** when you order.
+  Visit [Jimcom USA](https://www.jimcom.us/?ref=2) and enter the coupon code **FACETRACK20** when you order.

 ## Acknowledgments
+- [dlib](http://dlib.net/) - [git hub repository](https://github.com/davisking/dlib)
 - [obz-ptz](https://github.com/glikely/obs-ptz) - PTZ camera interface is based on this code.
-- [dlib](http://dlib.net/) - [git hub repository](https://github.com/davisking/dlib)
 - [OBS Project](https://obsproject.com/)